 A short trail to Hidden Lake offers access to alpine swimming and sunbathing.

+From the lookout's perch above the tree line and far away from city lights, guests can enjoy spectacular night skies and star gazing.
+An unmaintained trail on the ridge meanders through alpine trees and beargrass, allowing hikers to explore the mountaintop.
 The French Pete Trail Area in the Three Sisters Wilderness offers several miles of hiking.
 Cougar Reservoir and Hidden Lake are also in the vicinity, offering additional recreation options.

 57600 McKenzie Highway MCKENZIE BRIDGE OR 97413

 From Blue River, OR, travel 4 miles east on Highway 126 to Aufderheide Drive/Forest Service Road (FSR) 19.
 Continue south on Aufderheide Drive, taking a right at the Y and climbing to the top of Cougar Reservoir.
 Continue south on Aufderheide Drive past Cougar Reservoir 7 miles to FSR 1980.
 Turn west on FSR 1980 and climb up Indian Ridge to